 How and when are scholarships paid?

-If you apply using Option 1, the award is sent to your home address in two installments on August 15 and December 30.
-The checks are made payable to you and the school.
+If you apply using Option 1, the award will be mailed to your home address in two installments on August 15 and December 30.
+The checks are made payable to the school on behalf of the student.

-If you apply using Option 2, a check is mailed to you within 4-6 weeks after your complete application and all required supporting documents are received.
+If you apply using Option 2, a check will be mailed to your home address within 4-6 weeks after your complete application and all required supporting documents are received.

 Questions?
 Contact us:

 One Scholarship Way